ImMnan/Helm-crane-k8s/README.md

 It is recommended to install this Helm chart onto the auto-scalable cluster for example - [EKS](https://aws.amazon.com/eks/), [GKE](https://cloud.google.com/kubernetes-engine) or [AKS](https://azure.microsoft.com/en-in/products/kubernetes-service/#:~:text=Azure%20Kubernetes%20Service%20(AKS)%20offers,edge%2C%20and%20multicloud%20Kubernetes%20clusters.).

-However, make sure you are scalling the nodes, as it is not recommended to go with EKS Fargate or GKE Autopilot, those types of autoscalling is not supported for Blazemeter crane deployments.
+However, make sure you are scaling the nodes, as it is not recommended to go with EKS Fargate or GKE Autopilot, those types of autoscaling are not supported for Blazemeter crane deployments.

-Therefore, ***always go with Node autoscalling***
+Therefore, ***always go with Node autoscaling***

 ## [9.0] Changelog:

 - 1.2.2 - Chart now supports gridProxy deployment configurations see: [4.12](#412-configure-deployment-to-support-child-pods-to-inherit-affinity-from-the-crane)
-- 1.2.1 - Chart now supports node selectors and tolerationss see: [4.11](#411-configure-deployment-to-support-node-selectors-and-tolerations)
+- 1.2.1 - Chart now supports node selectors and tolerations see: [4.11](#411-configure-deployment-to-support-node-selectors-and-tolerations)
 - 1.2.0 - Chart now supports service virtualisation deployment using nginx-ingress [4.7](#47-installing-nginx-ingress-based-crane-for-mock-service-deployment)
 - 1.1.0 - Chart now supports inheriting labels and resourcelimits to child pods from crane environment [4.9](#49-configure-deployment-to-support-child-pods-to-inherit-labels-from-the-crane) & [4.10](#410-configure-deployment-to-support-child-pods-to-inherit-resource-limits-from-the-crane)
 - 1.0.1 - The AUTH_TOKEN can now be inherited from a secret [4.8](#48-inheriting-the-auth_token-for-crane-from-your-k8s-secret)